Apply the principles of sustainable development to the planning, design, construction and management of future cities

 Students receive the IS Technical Manual as part of this training.
 Students can sit for the exam to become an Infrastructure Sustainability Accredited Professional (ISAP) by paying a discounted fee ($100).
 ISAPs become part of the ISAP network including the LinkedIn group.

-UNSW Built Environment pays an accreditation fee to ISCA equivalent to membership (note that this membership relates to the Faculty, not the University, to save costs).
-So in addition to the ISAP training for students, the Faculty receives the usual benefits of ISCA membership.
+UNSW School of Built Environment pays an accreditation fee to ISCA equivalent to membership (note that this membership relates to the School, not the University, to save costs).
+So in addition to the ISAP training for students, the School receives the usual benefits of ISCA membership.

 Graduates of this program pursue careers across a wide spectrum of positions in federal, state or local government agencies, as sustainability professionals in the built environment industry, in non-government organisations (NGOs) and as self-employed consultants.